Kaizen Fistula Care

 A perianal abscess, a type of anorectal abscess is a painful collection of pus near the anus, usually caused by an infection in the anal glands or nearby tissues.

 Unfortunately, despite the right treatment and complete healing perianal abscess can come back.
 If an abscess comes back it needs prompt medical attention.
 Moreover, a recurrent perianal abscess can lead to anal fistula, sepsis, faecal incontinence, and septicemia.
+Many patients ask, “can a perianal abscess come back?” and the answer is yes if the underlying cause isn’t addressed.

 11 Tips to Avoid Recurrence of Perianal Abscess:

 3. Stay Hydrated: Drinking a good amount of water is crucial for keeping bowel regularity and preventing constipation.
 Aim to drink at least eight glasses of water a day, or more if you’re physically active or live in a hot atmosphere.
-Proper hydration helps to keep the stool soft and easy to pass, lowering the risk of anal trauma and abscess formation.
+Proper hydration helps to keep the stool soft and easy to pass, This is a simple but effective way regarding how to prevent abscess from returning, as it lowers the risk of anal trauma.

-4. Avoid Straining During Bowel Movements: Straining during bowel movements can put excessive stress on the anal area, leading to irritation and potential abscess formation.
+4. Avoid Straining During Bowel Movements: Straining during bowel movements can put excessive stress on the anal area, leading to irritation and potential perianal abscess formation.
 To avoid straining, ensure your diet is high in fiber, and consider using stool softeners if required.

 5. Sitz Bath: A sitz bath is washing the anal area in a tub of warm water for 15-20 minutes several times a day.
 This helps cleanse the anal area, enhance blood flow, relieve pain, and promote healing of anorectal abscess and fistula in ano.